joepowell96/alan-partridge-kata/README.md

-# Kata 1
+# Kata 1 - Alan Partridge 1
-## Alan Partridge Kata
-Kata's - A fun way to learn to code.
+### Kata's - A fun way to learn to code.

 The rules for this kata are as follows: